 Developmental studies have shown how the connections form in the developing animal.

-Lesion studies have done much to catalog and localize function.
+Lesion studies have done much to catalog and localize functions.
 Man (via war injuries) has been conducting highly detailed focal injuries experiments to extend this lesion damage knowledge.

 From microscopic studies, we have some very good ideas on where the connections are made in the cortical sheet.
 Perhaps 20% of the neurons in this menagerie have some working theory on what function they provide - many that have strong support via “in vivo” studies.
 These in vivo studies have received an amazingly powerful tool in light activation and/or light emission genetic manipulation.

-Phycological studies have done much to give some good “black box” description of what tasks are being performed by the brain.
+Psycological studies have done much to give some good “black box” descriptions of what tasks are being performed by the brain.
 Other studies have done much to elaborate the order that the brain learns and exhibits these behaviors.